 Postman Joseph Roulin, 1888 at the Museum of Fine Arts, Boston

-In this painting as most of his art, Van Gogh used his imagination, colours and themes artistically and creatively to evoke desired emotions from the audience.
+In this painting, as most of his art, Van Gogh used his imagination, colors, and themes artistically and creatively to evoke desired emotions from the audience.
 Van Gogh and Joseph Roulin became good friends and drinking companions.
 Van Gogh compared Roulin to Socrates on many occasions.
 He found him Roulin be “such a good soul and so wise and so full of feeling and so trustful.”

 Portrait of Joseph Roulin, 1889 at the Kröller-Müller Museum

 “the only thing in painting that excites me to the depths of my soul, and which makes me feel the infinite more than anything else.”